hamidb80/spiderqlite/readme.md

 Same as the way you define a node, the only difference is that you put `@` instead of `#`.

 #### Alias
-You may define alias for repeative expressions or readability.
+You may define alias for repeative expressions or readability. you can think of it as `#define` macro in C.
 ```sql
 AS
   ident1